List of summaries, consolidations and regulations

 Entitlement to a lien depends on the work done, the services rendered and the materials supplied to complete an improvement for an owner, contractor or subcontractor.
 An improvement is a thing intended to be constructed, erected, built, placed, altered, repaired, improved, added to, dug or drilled.

-Architects, engineers, contractors, subcontractors, labourers, material suppliers and providers of equipment and services may claim a builder's lien.
+Architects, engineers, contractors, subcontractors, labourers, material suppliers, land surveyors and providers of equipment and services may claim a builder's lien.

 The lien arises when the work is begun, services are first rendered, or the first material is supplied.
 The amount of a claimant's lien is limited to the actual value of services rendered, subject to the statutory hold-back provisions.
 No lien exists for a claim of less than $100.
 Liens must generally be registered within 40 days of the completion of the work.